-The Zanni lab invites applications from highly motivated and enthusiastic scientists to join our team.
-Details for the open positions are given below.
+The Zanni lab always encourages applications from highly motivated and enthusiastic scientists to join our team.

 Why come to Madison?